Drinking alcohol while pregnant

 - a single measure (25ml) of spirit, such as whisky, gin, rum or vodka, at 40% ABV

 - half a standard (175ml) glass of wine at 11.5% ABV

 You can find out how many units there are in different types and brands of drinks with the Drinkaware unit and calorie calculator.

 If you have an Android smartphone, iPhone, iPad or iPod touch, you can download the free One You Drinks Tracker from Google Play or the iTunes App Store.
 It allows you to keep a drinks diary and get feedback on your drinking.

 Alcohol support services

 If you have difficulty cutting down what you drink, talk to your midwife, doctor or pharmacist.

-Confidential help and support is also available from local counselling services (look in the telephone directory, or contact Drinkline on 0300 123 1110).
+Confidential help and support is also available from local counselling services:

-Read more advice on cutting down on drinking.
+Read more advice on cutting down your drinking.

 Page last reviewed: 14 January 2017